TnTomato/flask_restbuilder/README.rst

     Need db support?
     1. Flask-SQLAlchemy;
     2. Flask-PyMongo;
+    3. Flask-Caching;
-    Input numbers, use whitespace to split []: 1 2
+    Input numbers, use whitespace to split []: 1 2 3
     Need swagger support?(y/n) [y]: y

 Follow the guidance and finish the questions below, you will get a directory